GSA/notifications-api/docs/testing.md

 #### [drift.yml](../.github/workflows/drift.yml)

 `drift.yml` checks the deployed infrastructure against the expected configuration.
-A failure here is a flag to check audit logs for unexpected access and/or behavior and potentially destroy and re-deploy the infrastructure and application.
+A failure here is a flag to check audit logs for unexpected access and/or behavior and potentially destroy and re-deploy the application.
+Destruction and redeployment of all underlying infrastructure is an extreme remediation, and should only be attempted after ensuring that a good database backup is in hand.

 ## Manual testing